AnmolVerma06/Logistics-Website/README.md

 - Orders placed by users are initially marked **Confirmed** and appear in both the admin and delivery agent dashboards.
 - Search functionality to quickly find orders by order ID or customer details.
 - View messages from the contact form.
+- View and manage signed-in users for future promotional messages or marketing outreach.

 ### 🚚 Delivery Agent App
 - Delivery agents can: